CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > [Security Advisories](https://example.github.com/foobar/security/advisories).
 > (If you do not have access to GitHub, then you can report issues via email
 > to <foobar@example.com>.)

+A date or timestamp of the security policy (ideally the same as the distribution release) is useful to advise users that the information may be outdated, and where to check for a more recent version of the distribution:

+> This policy was updated on Fri 22 Aug 2025 09:32:47 BST.
+> If this policy is more than two years old, then you should check for a more recent version of [Foo-Bar on CPAN](https://metacpan.org/dist/Foo-Bar).

 If the project has a web site, with this security policy posted on the website, then you should refer to that URL, e.g.: